 - Drain pasta, reserving 1/3 cup cooking liquid.
 In a food processor, combine the basil, 1/4 cup cheese, pine nuts, garlic, reserved cooking liquid and 2/3 cup cooked zucchini.
 Cover and process until pureed.

 - In the same Dutch oven, cook onion in remaining oil until tender.
 Stir in the shrimp, pasta and remaining zucchini.
-Add the pureed mixture, milk, lemon juice, salt, lemon peel and pepper; toss to coat.
+Add the pureed mixture, milk, lemon juice, salt, lemon zest and pepper; toss to coat.
 Heat through.
 Sprinkle with remaining cheese.
-Yield: 6 servings.